-Small Business Financing Authority (SBFA) (nonmajor) - The Virginia Small Business Financing Act of 1984 (Chapter 28, Title 9, Code of Virginia) established the Authority as a public body corporate and a political subdivision of the Commonwealth.
+Virginia Small Business Financing Authority (SBFA) (nonmajor) - The Virginia Small Business Financing Act of 1984 (Chapter 28, Title 9, Code of Virginia) established the Authority as a public body corporate and a political subdivision of the Commonwealth.
 The Governor appoints the 11-member board, and the primary government is able to impose its will on the Authority.
-The Authority was created small businesses assist in to Commonwealth in obtaining financing for new businesses or the expansion of existing businesses.
-The Authority can provide financial assistance to small businesses by providing loans, guarantees, insurance, and other thereby assistance. encouraging the investment of private capital in businesses in the Commonwealth.
+The Authority was created assist small businesses in Commonwealth in obtaining financing for new businesses or the expansion of existing businesses.
+The Authority can provide financial assistance to small businesses by providing loans, guarantees, insurance, and thereby assistance, encouraging investment of private capital in small businesses in the Commonwealth.
 Authority can loan money to local governments as defined by the Code of Virginia for economic development purposes.
-Authority also guarantees loans made to small businesses by banks.
+The Authority also guarantees loans made to small businesses by banks.
 The administrative offices of the Authority are located at 707 East Main Street, Suite 300, Richmond, Virginia 23219.
 The Auditor of Public Accounts audits the Authority, and a separate report is issued.

-Virginia Schools for the Deaf and Blind Foundation (nonmajor) - The Foundation operates as a non-private educational and fundraising organization solely in connection with, and exclusively for the benefit of the Virginia School for the Deaf and Blind at Staunton (part of primary government) and the Virginia School for the Deaf, Blind and Multi-Disabled at Hampton (part of primary government), and within the jurisdiction and management of the Virginia Board of Education.
-The Foundation uses a December 31 calendar vear-end.
+Virginia School for the Deaf and Blind Foundation (nonmajor) - The Foundation operates as a non-private educational and fundraising organization solely in connection with, and exclusively for the benefit of the Virginia School for the Deaf and Blind at Staunton (part of primary government), and within the jurisdiction and management of the Virginia Board of Education.
+The Foundation uses a December 31 calendar year-end.
 The administrative offices of the Foundation are located at the Virginia Department of Education, 101 North 14th Street, 25th Floor, Richmond, Virginia, 23219.
 The Auditor of Public Accounts audits the Foundation along with the audit of the Department of Education, and a separate report is issued.

 Science Museum of Virginia Foundation (nonmajor) - The Foundation is a non-stock, non-profit corporation established to implement and fund programs, projects, and operations that are authorized and approved by the trustees of the Science Museum of Virginia (part of primary government).
-The administrative offices of the Foundation are located at the Science Museum of Virginia, Post Office Box 11624, Richmond, Virginia 23230.
+The administrative offices of the Foundation are located at the Science Museum of Virginia,

+Post Office Box 11624, Richmond, Virginia 23230.
 Cherry, Bekaert, & Holland, LLP, audits the Foundation, and a separate report is issued.